FrozenTear7/poe-trading-bot/README.md

 The bot purges the ignore list at the start, keep that in mind if you have some important criminals ignored already.
 Whenever the bot encounters a failed trade, it simply ignores the trader to simply let them know they do not have to spam messages asking what the hell is happening, please accept my trade.

 Remember to set all in game notifications to off - especially party invites and trades so that moving items can go smoothly without being interrupted by popups.
+The bot requires you to stay by your stash - correct coordinates are required in the `constants.py` setup.

 ## Stash state